sachdh-anand/promptweaver-agent/README.md

 **PromptWeaver Agent: Transforming Ideas into Optimized AI Prompts**

-PromptWeaver Agent v2 is a cutting-edge tool designed to help users craft high-quality prompts for Large Language Models (LLMs).
+PromptWeaver Agent v2 is a state-of-the-art tool designed to help users craft high-quality prompts for Large Language Models (LLMs).
 Whether you're a developer, product manager, or creative professional, PromptWeaver leverages advanced frameworks and a curated knowledge base to turn your ideas into actionable, production-ready prompts.

 ---